nginx/unit-docs/source/installation.rst

    For details, see the `Makefile
    <https://github.com/nginx/unit/blob/master/pkg/docker/Makefile>`__.
 For
-   other customization scenarios, see our :doc:`Howto <howto/docker>`.
+   other customization scenarios, see the :doc:`Docker howto <howto/docker>`.

 .. nxt_details:: Images With Pre-1.22.0 Unit Versions